victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

 ..
 Note::
    The unconditional transition from the Collision state to the timingOut state is necessary due to the MFRC522 modules returning TIMEOUT status codes instead of
    COLLISION status code in the event of a collision.
-This does not prevent us from detect collisions but rather detecting how a collision is resolve.
+This does not prevent us from detect collisions but rather detecting how a collision is resolved.
-   Therefore the decision was made to push all collisions to the timingOut state.
+   See MFRC522 primer for more detail.

 State Transitions in RTOS
-''''''''''''''''''''''''''''
+""""""""""""""""""""""""""""

 In the RTOS branch of the code states are tracked via the EventBits contained within the EventGroup ``rfidStatesGroup``.
 The EventBits are interacted with via RTOS API calls and macros defined in ``toolAccessRTOS.h``.